Larke Pass, Manaslu Region

 Max Altitude: 3,875 meters/12,713 feet.
 Meals: Breakfast, Lunch, DinnerAccommodation: Lodge & TeahouseDuration: 4-5 hoursDistance: 8 kilometers/ 5 miles

-After breakfast, we carry on with our trek along the edge today, at the end of two wooden bridges crossing the Budi Gandaki and uphill trekking.
+After breakfast, we continue with our trek along the edge today, at the end of two wooden bridges crossing the Budi Gandaki and uphill trekking.
 After crossing and seeing two streams, and wandering the Larke Glacier, we go around the valley of the Salka Khola and climb again to the stone retreat at 4450 meters.
 It is not a tea house, but a kind of shelter known as Dharamshala, Larke Phedi.
-As we hike only for a short distance we will reach Dharamshala by lunchtime so the rest day we can spend there by doing personal time or resting for tomorrow's main day.
+As we hike only for a short distance, we will reach Dharamshala by lunchtime, so the rest day we can spend there by doing personal time or resting for tomorrow's main day.
 Overnight at Dharamshala.

 Max Altitude: 4,550 meters/ 14,596 feet.
 Meals: Breakfast, Lunch, DinnerAccommodation: Lodge & TeahouseDuration: 4-5 hoursDistance: 6 kilometers/ 4 miles.